 There are several ways to add proactive chat to your site, and one of the most customizable and flexible methods is to leverage a high-performing chat API.
 Pairing the integration with a natural language processor such as Dialogflow, a Google-owned developer of human-computer interaction technologies, can help add automated conversations to your proactive chat experience.

-The following tutorials showcase how to build a chatbot for a variety of use cases ranging from e-commerce to customer support using the Stream Chat API.
+The following tutorials showcase how to build a chatbot for a variety of use cases ranging from e-commerce to customer support using Stream's Chat API.

 - This tutorial will teach you how to build your own customer support chat experience and create a serverless chatbot.